Edit Distance for Pushdown Automata: Introduction

+The $\TED$ problem answers a fine-grained question with a fixed bound on the number of edit operations.
+A related problem, the \emph{finite edit distance} ($\FED$) problem, asks whether there exists $k\geq0$ such that the answer to the $\TED$ problem with threshold $k$ is YES.
+Hence, in verification applications we ask the $\FED$ question first, and in case of the positive answer, we can ask the $\TED$ question.

-{\em Our models.} In this work we consider the edit distance computation problem between two automata $\aut_1$ and $\aut_2$, where $\aut_1$ and $\aut_2$ can be (non)deterministic finite automata or pushdown automata.
+{\em Our models.} In this work we consider the edit distance computation problem between two automata $\aut_1$ and $\aut_2$, where $\aut_1$ and $\aut_2$ can be (non-)deterministic finite automata or pushdown automata.
 Pushdown automata are the standard models for programs with recursion, and regular languages are canonical to express the basic properties of systems that arise in verification.
-We denote by DPDA (resp., PDA) deterministic (resp., nondeterministic) pushdown automata, and DFA (resp., NFA) deterministic (resp., nondeterministic) finite automata.
+We denote by DPDA (resp., PDA) deterministic (resp., non-deterministic) pushdown automata, and DFA (resp., NFA) deterministic (resp., non-deterministic) finite automata.
 We consider source and target languages defined by DFA, NFA, DPDA, and PDA.
 We first present the known results and then our contributions.

 {\em Previous results.} The main results for the classical language inclusion problem are as follows~\cite{HU79}: (i)~if the target language is a DFA, then it can be solved in polynomial time; (ii)~if either the target language is a PDA or both source and target languages are DPDA, then it is undecidable; (iii)~if the target language is an NFA, then (a) if the source language is a DFA or NFA, then it is $\PSPACE$-complete, and (b) if the source language is a DPDA or PDA, then it is $\PSPACE$-hard and can be solved in $\EXPTIME$ (to the best of our knowledge, there is a complexity gap where the upper bound is $\EXPTIME$ and the lower bound is $\PSPACE$).
-The $\TED$ problem was studied for DFA and NFA, and it is $\PSPACE$-complete, when the source and target languages are given by DFA or NFA~\cite{riveros,boundedRiveros}.
+The $\TED$ and $\FED$ problems were studied for DFA and NFA.
+The $\TED$ problem is $\PSPACE$-complete, when the source and target languages are given by DFA or NFA~\cite{riveros,boundedRiveros}.
+When the source language is given by a DFA or NFA, the $\FED$ problem is: (i)~$\coNP$-complete, when the target language is given by a DFA~\cite{boundedRiveros}, (ii)~$\PSPACE$-complete, when the target language is given by an NFA~\cite{boundedRiveros}.